JureRelja/neat-merchant-website/content/terms-policy.md

 ##### 5. Intellectual Property Rights

 Your information may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the privacy laws may not be as protective as those in your jurisdiction.
-If you choose to provide information to us, Conclude transfers Personal Information to Google Cloud Platform and processes it there.
+If you choose to provide information to us, Neat Merchant transfers Personal Information to Google Cloud Platform and processes it there.
 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.